25 mins read

 - How would this impact the success of the project?

-Answering these questions allows you to assign risk priority scores to each factor by combining the severity and probability of occurrence.
+Answering these questions allows you to assign risk priority scores to each factor more accurately.
 For example, a serious safety issue that is likely to happen daily is both likely and severe and should become a top priority for risk mitigation.
 However, the risk of occasionally overspending on transportation or company meals should be noted but probably won’t require any immediate corrective action.

 For hypothetical scenarios that are possible but have never happened before, the team should err on the side of caution when weighing the impact.
 If it is deemed unlikely, this will feed into the risk analysis when it comes time to prioritize corrective actions and resources in order of importance.